-An upshot of these works is Glimm's Theorem from \cite{glimm_type_1961} characterizing separable postliminary C*-algebras in terms of the corresponding classification problem for irreducible representations: a separable C*-algebra is postliminary if and only if its irreducible representation are \emph{concretely classifiable }up to unitary equivalence, and the corresponding Borel structure induced on the spectrum of the C*-algebra is \emph{standard}.
+An upshot of these works is Glimm's Theorem from \cite{glimm_type_1961} characterizing separable postliminary C*-algebras in terms of the corresponding classification problem for irreducible representations: a separable C*-algebra is postliminary if and only if its irreducible representations are \emph{concretely classifiable }up to unitary equivalence, and the corresponding Borel structure induced on the spectrum of the C*-algebra is \emph{standard}.

-Since then, the study of the representation theory of C*-algebra has divided into two streams, divided by the type $I$ versus non-type $I$ dichotomy.
+Since then, the study of the representation theory of C*-algebras has divided into two streams, corresponding to the two alternatives in the type $ I$ versus non-type $I$ dichotomy.
 In the non-type $I$ case, the study of the classification problem for irreducible C*-algebras and their \textquotedblleft definable spectra\textquotedblright\ has refined the analysis from the perspective of Borel complexity theory \cite {kerr_turbulence_2010,thomas_descriptive_2015,farah_dichotomy_2012,hjorth_classification_2000} .
 In the type $I$ case, more stringent notions have been introduced in the attempt to obtain a complete description of the C*-algebras under considerations and their spectra.

 Among these, the notion of type $I_{0}$ C*-algebra, also known as Fell algebra, has been one of the most fruitful.
 Defined in terms of the so-call \emph{Fell condition}, Fell algebras have been studied by several authors \cite {pedersen_ideals_1970,archbold_transition_1993,an_huef_transformation_2001,sims_operator_2020} .
 Fell's condition plays a crucial role in the characterization and classification of \emph{continuous trace }C*-algebras, achieved by Dixmier and Douady in terms of bundles of elementary C*-algebras \cite {dixmier_champs_1963,dixmier_champs_1963-1}; see also \cite {raeburn_morita_1998}.
 More recently, the Dixmier--Douady classification has been extended by means of suitable groupoid models to arbitrary Fell algebras by an Huef, Kumjian, and Sims \cite{an_huef_dixmier-douady_2011}; see also \cite{clark_equivalence_2013,deeley_fell_2022}.